 This may require a study of redshank behaviour in the affected area of the SPA, which is likely to involve survey over at least one overwintering season.
-Account should also be taken of the HRA of this Proposed Plan, including measures potentially required to address pollution and disturbance both during construction and operation of the development.
+Account should also be taken of the HRA of this Plan, including measures potentially required to address pollution and disturbance both during construction and operation of the development.

 The Council as 'Competent Authority' will carry out the HRA.
 If it is concluded that the proposal is likely to have a significant effect, the Council must undertake the Appropriate Assessment of the implications of the development for the conservation interests for which the area has been designated.
-Development which could harm an internationally important site will only be approved in exceptional circumstances.
+Development which could harm an internationally important site will only be approved in the circumstances detailed in ENV 1 Nature Conservation.